OkCupid/OKTableViewLiaison/README.md

 ## Contribution

-`TableViewLiaison` is a framework in its infancy.
+`OKTableViewLiaison` is a framework in its infancy.
 It's implementation is not perfect.
 Not all `UITableView` functionality has been `liaised` just yet.
-If you would like to help bring `TableViewLiaison` to a better place, feel free to make a pull request.
+If you would like to help bring `OKTableViewLiaison` to a better place, feel free to make a pull request.

 ## Authors
 ✌️ Dylan Shine, dylan@okcupid.com

 ## License

-TableViewLiaison is available under the MIT license.
+OKTableViewLiaison is available under the MIT license.
 See the LICENSE file for more info.